hotwired/turbo-site/_source/handbook/05_streams.md

 You can render any number of stream elements in a single stream message from a WebSocket, SSE or in response to a form submission.

-Also, any stream element that's connected to the page dom will be interpreted, i.e. the stream action will execute and the element be removed from the dom.
-For example, this can be used to execute stream actions when a page or a frame is loaded.
+Also, any `<turbo-stream>` element that's present on the page or inside a frame will be processed by Turbo and then removed from the dom.
+This allows stream actions to be executed automatically when a page or frame is loaded.

 ## Actions With Multiple Targets